open-rpa/docs/index.md

 layout: home
 nav_order: 1
 ---
-**OpenIAP Flow** is a versatile framework designed to simplify the creation, deployment, and management of distributed code.
-At its core, OpenIAP Flow excels in orchestrating a variety of agents and workflows.
+**OpenCore** is a versatile framework designed to simplify the creation, deployment, and management of distributed code.
+At its core, OpenCore excels in orchestrating a variety of agents and workflows.
 Let's explore some of its standout features:

 - **Managing, invoking, and configuring your robots and workflows**: Seamlessly control and customize your automation processes.
 - **Managing users and their permission levels**: Keep your system secure by managing user access efficiently.